-We will apply for a Court Order to end your tenancy if you cease to occupy it as your main home.
+We will apply for a court order to end your tenancy if you cease to occupy it as your main home.

-33. Service of notices or sending of letters
+30. Service of notices

 Any letter, notice or other document, including a notice to quit, can be served on you by delivering it to and leaving it at your home or by sending it to your address by post.